Do NOT follow this link or you will be blocked from the site!

 • We keep work days short – 4-6 hours on average – in order to be kind to our bodies.
 Everyone is encouraged to take care of themselves, take breaks or rotate tasks when needed, etc..

 • If clients aren’t easefully able to help plant or dig, they can help with creative, spiritual, or social aspects of the process.
-For example, clients can help arrange the plants; bring cold drinks and greet the helpers; or play us guitar while we work.
+For example, clients can help arrange the plants; bring cold drinks and snacks to the helpers; sit in a chair on the porch and crack jokes at our expense; or play us guitar while we work.
 We had one client who said a blessing and buried a crystal, seaweed, and salt under each new plant as it went into the ground, then drummed over the garden after it was finished; that was an amazing experience.
-The point is for the client to get involved in a way that fits their passions and abilities.
+The point is for the client to get involved in a way that fits their passions and capacities.

 What about liability?